-I kept noticing people who were succeeding externally but slowly losing the thread of what they actually wanted.
+What I kept noticing was the gap.
+People succeeding externally and slowly losing the thread of what they actually wanted.

 From achievement to alignment.